Colchicine: History

 The plant source of colchicine, the autumn crocus (Colchicum autumnale), was described for treatment of rheumatism and swelling in the Ebers Papyrus (circa 1500 BC), an Egyptian medical text.
 It is a toxic alkaloid and secondary metabolite.
 Colchicum extract was first described as a treatment for gout in De Materia Medica by Pedanius Dioscorides, in the first century AD.
 Use of the bulb-like corms of Colchicum to treat gout probably dates to around 550 AD, as the "hermodactyl" recommended by Alexander of Tralles.
 Colchicum corms were used by the Persian physician Avicenna, and were recommended by Ambroise Paré in the 16th century, and appeared in the London Pharmacopoeia of 1618.
 Colchicum use waned over time, likely due to the severe gastrointestinal side effects preparations caused.
 In 1763, Colchicum was recorded as a remedy for dropsy (now called edema) among other illnesses.
 Colchicum plants were brought to North America by Benjamin Franklin, who had gout himself and had written humorous doggerel about the disease during his stint as United States Ambassador to France.

 Colchicine was first isolated in 1820 by French chemists P. S. Pelletier and J. B. Caventou.
 In 1833, P. L. Geiger purified an active ingredient, which he named colchicine.
 It quickly became a popular remedy for gout.
 The determination of colchicine's structure required decades, although in 1945, Michael Dewar made an important contribution when he suggested that, among the molecule's three rings, two were seven-member rings.
-Its pain-relieving and anti-inflammatory effects for gout were linked to its ability to bind with tubulin.

 The full synthesis of colchicine was achieved by the Swiss organic chemist Albert Eschenmoser in 1959.

 Sources and uses

 Physical properties

-Colchicine has a melting point of 142-150 °C. It has a molecular weight of 399.4 grams per mole.
+Colchicine has a melting point of 142–150 °C. It has a molecular weight of 399.4 grams per mole.